DinGo42/Ekreative/README.md

 bun prepare:<selectedProject>
 ```

-after that you can run it through the command in
+after that you can run it through the command in bash

 ```bash
 npm dev:<selectedProject>